 What a Party Planner Can Make Ahead of the Thanksgiving Day in New Jersey

-Variety of Food Dishes: Turkey, Gravy, and Sides
+Turkey, Gravy and Sides

 Most chefs unite on the fact that items such as turkey, mashed potatoes, and stuffing should be prepared absolutely from scratch on the day.
-Doing some of the cooking beforehand saves you from last-minute preparation stress.
+Doing some of the cooking beforehand saves you from the last-minute preparation stress.
 Although the work shouldn’t be done that early to force you to put the side dishes in freezing, as it potentially destroys their freshness and texture.

 Prepare turkey stock first